 module:

-The deployment server runs automated tests against the open PR, including compiling the code, static analysis, unit tests, integration tests, and so on.
+Run automated tests for the pull request: The deployment server runs automated tests against the open PR, including compiling the code, static analysis, unit tests, and integration tests.

 The deployment server runs tofu plan